preactjs/preact-www/content/en/cli/getting-started.md

 - **Default**

-  This template comes configured with `preact` and `preact-router` to get you started with your app development without any bloat.
+This template is a great starting point for most applications.
+It comes with `preact-router` and a couple sample routes, and does route-based code splitting by default.

 - **Simple**